 A pattern of curious disappearances has manifested over the last hundred years in our National Parks.
-Often the incidents have been highly publicized, though their peculiar nature is generally-and rightfully overshadowed by the human tragedy.
+Often the incidents have been highly publicized, though their peculiar nature is generally, and rightfully, overshadowed by the human tragedy.
 Understandably, no one wants to hear about aliens, Skinwalkers, or Bigfoot when their child is missing in the wilderness.
 Still, the pattern exists.
-Credit to the research of former detective David Paulides and his “Missing 411” book series for revealing the commonality of peculiar evidence and providing a broader context.
-It is his work that brought much of this into the light.
+Credit to the research of former detective David Paulides and his Missing 411 book series for revealing the commonality of peculiar evidence and providing a broader context.
+It is his work that has brought much of this into the light.

 Admittedly, these claims read like X-Files fan fiction, however, if you research the cases, you will find them factually credible, regardless of whether you agree with Paulides’ conclusions.
 To that end, I invite you to develop your own theories, as these disappearances defy a single explanation.
 In fact, the characteristics of them trend toward categorical events with different, yet no less unnerving, circumstances.

-What’s even more frightening is that in many of these accounts the child is not alone.
+What’s even more frightening is that, in many of these accounts, the child is not alone.
 Several have claimed “bears” or other animals have looked after them, feeding them berries and other foraged foods.
 Others have reported “human” captors appearing as family members and behaving strangely.
 Tragically, many are never seen alive again.
-In such cases, bodies are often discovered, miles from where they disappeared and in terrane that would be near impossible for the victim to reach.
-Commonly, shoes or clothing is missing, or in some cases put on backwards or inside out, as if dressed by someone unfamiliar with how clothing functions.
+In such cases, bodies are often discovered miles from where they disappeared and in terrain that would be near impossible for the victim to reach.
+Commonly, shoes or clothing is missing, or, in some cases, put on backwards or inside out, as if dressed by someone unfamiliar with how clothing functions.

-Take the case of six-year-old Lillian Carney who went missing in August of 1897 near Massardis Maine.
-She disappeared around noon while picking blue berries with her parents.
-Two-Hundred people came out to help search, finding her alive three days later, not far from where she vanished.
+Take the case of six-year-old Lillian Carney who went missing in August of 1897, near Massardis, Maine.
+She disappeared around noon while picking blueberries with her parents.
+200 people came out to help search, finding her alive three days later, not far from where she vanished.
 Curiously, she had little to say about her absence.
-Only that, “The sun was always shining in the woods”.
-In 1946, eight year-old Katherine Van Alst disappeared from her families camp sight at Devils Den state park in Arkansas wearing nothing but a bathing suit.
-Six days later she walked out of a cave, calmly greeting searchers, “Here I am”.
-She was over thirty miles away over mountainous terrane and six hundred feet higher in elevation.
+Only that, “The sun was always shining in the woods.”
+In 1946, eight-year-old Katherine Van Alst disappeared from her family’s camp site at Devil’s Den State Park in Arkansas wearing nothing but a bathing suit.
+Six days later she walked out of a cave, calmly greeting searchers, saying, “Here I am.”
+She was over thirty miles away over mountainous terrain and six hundred feet higher in elevation.

-Then there is the case of six-year-old Dennis Martin occurring in the Smokey Mountain National Park in Tennessee, 1969.
-Martin was playing hide and go seek with family and friends, when he stepped behind a shrub to hide.
+Then there is the case of six-year-old Dennis Martin occurring in the Great Smoky Mountains National Park in Tennessee in 1969.
+Martin was playing hide and go seek with family and friends when he stepped behind a shrub to hide.
 After five minutes, when he didn’t emerge, his father went looking for him.
-To this day, the manhunt for Dennis Martin is the largest in Smokey Mountain history, though all they turned up was a few footprints; one foot bare, the other in an Oxford, matching the shoes he was wearing at the time.
-Martin’s father later accused the FBI and Forest Service of discounting eye-witness reports and even suppressing them.
-A man named Harold Key and his family heard a horrible shriek and witnessed a large hairy man, possibly covered with animal pelts, carrying what looked like a boy wearing a red shirt and running into the forest.
-There is a pattern of obstruction among the Forrest Service as well, but we’ll get to that later.
+To this day, the manhunt for Dennis Martin is the largest in park history, though all they turned up was a few footprints; one foot bare, the other in an Oxford, matching the shoes he was wearing at the time.
+Martin’s father later accused the FBI and the NPS of discounting eye-witness reports and even suppressing them.
+A man named Harold Key and his family heard a horrible shriek and witnessed a large, hairy man, possibly covered with animal pelts, carrying what looked like a boy wearing a red shirt and running into the forest.
+There is a pattern of obstruction among the NPS as well, but we’ll get to that later.

-Steven Kubacki was a twenty-three-year-old college student in 1978 when he went cross country skiing in Indiana Dunes State Park along Lake Michigan’s southern shore.
+Steven Kubacki was a twenty-three-year-old college student in 1978 when he went cross country skiing in Indiana Dunes State Park along Lake Michigan’s southern shore, surrounded by, at the time, the NPS’ Indiana Dunes National Lakeshore.
 When Steven failed to return home, he was reported missing and search and rescue teams were dispatched.
 Known for being an experienced outdoorsman, mountain climber and skier, it was thought to be unlikely that he became lost.
-When his skies, pack, and personal items were found at the end of a two-hundred-yard trail of his tracks leading toward the lake, it was believed that he fell through some ice and drowned.
+When his skis, pack, and personal items were found at the end of a two-hundred-yard trail of his tracks leading toward the lake, it was believed that he fell through some ice and drowned.
 However, that is not where Steven’s story ends.

 Of these lesser reported, but commonly observed phenomenon, is the remains of clothing.
 Specifically, neatly piled clothing, laying on or around the trail.
 One SAR team member described it as being what you would expect to see if someone melted out of their clothes and they just fell there.
-Another experience that is common among both those who have returned from being missing and those searching for them, are strange voices.
+Another experience that is common among both those who have returned from being missing and those searching for them are strange voices.
 Sometimes the voices are distant, calling for help, but in strange monotonous repetitions.
-Those who hear it, liken it to something mimicking a human voice.
+Those who hear it liken it to something mimicking a human voice.
 Others claim to hear someone calling their name, just out of sight, or off the trail.

 Theories abound as to what may be causing these disappearances.
 Wild animals are frequently suggested, providing a natural and reasonable explanation to some stories.
 Stranger, but still within the natural realm, are transients or even feral humans.
 In some cases, notably Denis Martin’s, there could be something to that theory.
-The Paranormal often fills the void where facts and evidence leave us wanting, inspiring the darker places of our imagination.
+The paranormal often fills the void where facts and evidence leave us wanting, inspiring the darker places of our imagination.
 Aliens clearly take a lot of the blame, while Wendigo and Skinwalkers rank high on the list, along with Bigfoot in all his regional personas.